Paying the IRS

 Regular (Paper or Efiled): Installment agreement with direct debit: $107

 I recommend using option number 2 or 4.
-Option 2 is easy.
-All you have to do is go to the IRS website and follow some simple instructions.
+For Options 1 and 2, all you have to do is go to the IRS website and follow some simple instructions.
 You will need to register with the IRS and make sure you have a copy of tax return handy.
 Online Payment Agreement (OPA)

 Paying Taxes with Credit or Debit Cards